Policy 123: Disability and Accessibility

 CEI is committed to complying with the requirements of Titles I and II of the Americans with Disabilities Act (“ADA”), as amended, as well as Section 504 of the Rehabilitation Act of 1973, as amended, which prohibits discrimination on the basis of a disability in employment, admissions, and in participation of all programs, activities and services provided by CEI.
 CEI also complies with the Idaho Human Rights Act (Idaho Code § 67-5909), which prohibits disability discrimination under state law.

-Further, CEI provides reasonable accommodations to qualified employees or applicants with a disability unless the provision of the accommodation would impose an undue hardship on CEI.
-In addition, reasonable accommodations will be made for all students to ensure equal access to student courses, services, and activities.
+This commitment includes ensuring equal access to both physical and digital environments, including websites, mobile applications, learning platforms, and online services.
+CEI provides reasonable accommodations to qualified employees and applicants with disabilities unless such accommodations would impose an undue hardship.
+Likewise, CEI provides reasonable accommodations for students to ensure equal access to all courses, services, digital content, and activities.

 123.2 Procedures